ericoporto/agsbox2d/README.md

 with an AGS Game at the time of this writing.

 On Linux and MacOS, navigate to `agsbox2d/` inside the directory and type `make`.

-## Download AgsBox2D

-This plugin is available as `agsbox2d.dll` under [assets, in the latest release](https://github.com/ericoporto/agsbox2d/releases/latest/), for usage with Windows and the AGS Editor.
-You can also find it there built for Linux as `libagsbox2d.so` and for MacOS as `libagsbox2d.dylib`.

 ## License and Author